 The Centre’s activities include prototyping and demonstrators, product engineering design for manufacturing, processes engineering zero-defect manufacturing, training, quality and management systems and design with communications.
 It has had considerable success with a range of initiatives and projects in Industry 4.0 such as the Research and Development national project TOOLING 4G.

-Attached to this, Portuguese partners presented the INTERREG Sudoe ‘SAMT’ project as well, a good practice for Digital Regions, which aims at spreading additive manufacturing and advanced materials.
+Attached to this, Portuguese partners presented the INTERREG Sudoe ‘SAMT’ project as well, a good practice for DIGITAL REGIONS.
+SAMT Sudoe project, which aims at spreading additive manufacturing and advanced materials.
 You can learn more in this video about SAMT.
 If you are still curious, this animated video explains in general terms about what additive manufacturing is.

 Business and Shared Services Centre